-One of our tutors, Cameron Robertson, has been working with Tutor Doctor students for the past 6 months, focusing on Maths and Physics.
+Tutor Cameron Robertson has been working with students of Tutor Doctor for the past 6 months, focusing on Maths and Physics.
 Although his previous experience in supporting learners has been useful, he found the training he undertook when starting has been crucial to his success.

 “The most important thing that I've learned is to always be flexible when tutoring a student.
 It’s tempting to go into a lesson, especially with a new student, with a very structured plan.
 The issue here is that if the student struggles with something unexpected, difficulties may be ignored in favour of continuing with the plan.
 Instead, I’ve learned through training to be adaptable in my teaching.
 I always put together a rough plan for the session, but it’s flexible, even if that does make it harder to prepare.